 Razorfist has always struck me as more horrifying than corny.
 Like you clearly aren't thinking clearly when you make that decision, and you're certain to almost immediately regret it once it's been made.

-― Have you ever had a dream that you um you had your you you could you (Old Lunch), Wednesday, 15 May 2019 11:50 (two months ago) link
+― Have you ever had a dream that you um you had your you you could you (Old Lunch), Wednesday, 15 May 2019 11:50 (four months ago) link

 Like I imagine Razorfist being a procedure (not unlike the Human Centipede) which is imposed upon an unwilling subject who rises from a dazed state of unconsciousness to find that his life has been inexorably altered and very likely shortened and he doesn't even know how he's going to open the door of this dingy black market operating theater he's woken up in let alone how he's going relieve his intense need to urinate.

-― Have you ever had a dream that you um you had your you you could you (Old Lunch), Wednesday, 15 May 2019 12:15 (two months ago) link
+― Have you ever had a dream that you um you had your you you could you (Old Lunch), Wednesday, 15 May 2019 12:15 (four months ago) link

 guess they were living the sort of life where wiping your own ass or masturbating or dressing yourself isn't a priority?